nsandman/node-ytas/README.md

 Unfortunately, no demo can be provided at the moment becuase OpenShift is giving me grief.
 If anybody can get this working on a free PAAS, please let me know at <nsandman09@gmail.com>.
 <br /><br />

+#Installation
+Installation is fairly simple.
+Just download or clone all the files into a folder anywhere.
+Make sure you have both node and npm installed.
+If you are unsure run the command <code>which node</code> and then <code>which npm</code>.
+If you get something like <code>/usr/local/bin/node</code>, it is installed.
+If a blank line comes up and then it prompts you to write a new command, node is not installed.
+Simply go to [http://www.nodejs.org](http://nodejs.org/) and install it from there.

+After node and npm are installed, navigate to the directory YTAS was saved to using the <code>cd</code> command.
+Run:

+<code>npm install</code>

+If you do not get a bunch of lines that say <mark style="background-color: black;"><span style="color: #cccccc;">npm</span> <span style="color: red;">ERR!</span></mark>, you're good.
+Run one of the starting commands above and you're set!

 #Changelog

 0.0.1